MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

   * With the post-meeting app experience, users can view the results of the meeting such as, poll survey results or feedback and other app content.
 If your app provides a post-meeting experience, it must be relevant to the workflow of the meeting.

   * With the in-meeting app experience, you can engage meeting participants during the meeting and enhance the meeting experience for all the attendees.
-Attendees must not be taken outside the Teams meeting for completing core user workflows of your app.
+Attendees mustn't be taken outside the Teams meeting for completing core user workflows of your app.

 * Your app must offer value beyond providing custom Together Mode scenes in Teams. [*Mandatory Fix*]